Ayushii12/AWS-Certified-Cloud-Practitioner-Course-Notes/README.md

 ## Additional Compute Services
-#### 1. Serverless Services
+- **1. Serverless Services**
     - Serverless computing means that you don’t manage or see the underlying infrastructure hosting your application
     - Instead AWS fully manages provisioning, scaling, availability, and maintenance
     - Example:
         - AWS Lambda
-#### 2. Continer Services
+- **2. Container Services**
     - If you’re not ready for serverless computing or need access to the underlying environment, but still want efficiency and portability
     - Containers provide you with a standard way to **package** your application's code and dependencies into a **single** object
     - A container in this case is a **Docker** container
     - Example:
         - Amazon ECS (Elastic Container Service)
             - A highly scalable, high-performance container management system that enables you to run and scale containerized applications on AWS
             - Supports Docker containers
             - Allows API calls to launch and stop Docker-enabled applications
         - Amazon EKS (Elastic Kubernetes Service)
             - Fully managed service that you can use to run Kubernetes on AWS
-#### Choosing the Right AWS Compute Service
+- **Choosing the Right AWS Compute Service**
     - **1. Amazon EC2 (Elastic Compute Cloud)**
         - Best for hosting traditional applications
         - Provides full access to the underlying OS (Linux or Windows)
     - **2. AWS Lambda (Serverless)**
         - Best for short-running functions, service-oriented, or event-driven applications
         - No need to manage servers or the underlying environment
     - **3. Running Containers on AWS**
       - First, choose your orchestration tool:
           - Amazon ECS – Simpler, AWS-native container orchestration
           - Amazon EKS – Managed Kubernetes for more flexibility.
       - Next, choose your platform:
           - EC2 Instances – You manage the infrastructure
           - AWS Fargate – Serverless (no infrastructure management)